WhalleyT/SCASA/README.md

 to solvent acessible surface area (SASA).
 SASA imagines that a ball of a given radius is rolling along the surface ofthe protein of interest.
 If there is sufficient geometric space to allow the solvent to pass unimpeded it said to be accessible.

-This tool calculates ASA by...
+This tool calculates ASA by using the Shrake Ruplley algorithm implemented in Biopython.
+It then computes BSA by calculating the ASA of the complex of interest unbound to the other complexes in the structure and comparing the two numbers.

 ## What is the scope of this tool?
 This tools is designed to be used as both a standalone tool and a module to be imported.